gatagat/yatamana/README.md

 Runner script and task options are defined through a simple json setup file.

+As of now, there is no automated serialization of the Task or its data.
+The Task is expected to prepare a command line to be run in its `command` field, which is then embedded inside a runner script submitted to the cluster.

 ### Json setup file

 Setup files have to contain at least a runner script template under